the-technat/technat.dev/README.md

 Internal services must be accessible on a subdomain of `axiom.technat.ch` within the tailnet, external services may be accessible on any domain and IP.

-One possible solution would be a custom tailscale funnel proxy.
+One possible solution would be a custom tailscale funnel proxy, the other one would be leveraging servicelb to expose `443` and `80` on certain worker nodes which have a public IP.
+This would require multiple IPs for the same DNS record.

 ### Operating systems

 We only use Linux for our task.
 Either Ubuntu or Flatcat Linux are prefered.
 But in general the following three requirements are all we need:
-- console access via provider (a password is recommmended)
+- console access via provider's website/portal (password saved in akeyless)
+- as few "security-group" like features as possible, we use cilim's host-firewall later on
-- optionall SSH access via tailscale
+- optional SSH access via tailscale

 ### Level of services